National Science Foundation

 Grant in 2016

-Syandus Inc. is a company that specializes in intelligent simulation learning technology tailored for the pharmaceutical sector.
-Based in Exton, Pennsylvania, it offers a range of products, including the Virtual Conventions platform, which employs responsive technology to assist patients, and the Medical Scenario Simulator, designed for clinicians to practice clinical decision-making in a virtual setting.
-Syandus also provides a technology platform aimed at enhancing promotional experiential learning and multichannel marketing for pharmacies.
-This platform helps pharmacies boost sales, influence prescription behaviors, and connect more effectively with healthcare providers.
-Established in 2001, Syandus seeks to transform how healthcare professionals, students, and patients comprehend life science and medical concepts through innovative technology and engaging learning experiences.
+Syandus Inc., established in 2001 and headquartered in Exton, Pennsylvania, specializes in intelligent simulation learning technology tailored for the pharmaceutical industry.
+The company offers two primary products: Virtual Conventions, which employs responsive technology to engage patients, and Medical Scenario Simulator, enabling clinicians to practice clinical decision-making virtually.
+Syandus' platform facilitates promotional experiential learning and multichannel marketing for pharmacies, aiming to increase sales, modify prescription behaviors, and enhance doctor reach.
+The company's vision is to transform life science and medical concept learning for healthcare professionals, students, and patients through innovative technology and modern learning principles.

 PolyK Technologies